WebAssembly/design/Rationale.md

 variables are outside the address space, C/C++ compilers implement address-taken variables by creating a separate stack data structure within linear memory.
 This stack is sometimes called the "aliased" stack, since it is used for variables which may be pointed to by pointers.

 This prevents WebAssembly from performing clever optimizations on the stack and liveness of such variables, but this loss isn't expected to be consequential.
+Common C compiler optimizations such as LLVM's global value numbering effectively split address-taken variables into parts, shrinking the range where they actually need to have their address taken, and creating new ranges where they can be allocated as local variables.

 Conversely, non-address taken values which are usually on the stack are instead represented as locals inside functions.
 This effectively means that WebAssembly